PolyGram: Sale to Seagram and divestiture (1998–1999)

-On February 10, 1999, Universal announced that they would exit out of their CIC Video and United International Pictures ventures with Paramount Pictures and rebrand the international divisions of PolyGram Filmed Entertainment and PolyGram Video under the Universal name.
-While the home video division was successfully rebranded (with CIC rebranding under the Paramount umbrella in 2000), the rebranded theatrical division did not, as after films from the rebranded Universal Pictures International flopped at the box office, the company announced in October 1999 that they would downgrade their operations to the home video market only and renew their UIP deal with Paramount for five years, with the remains of PolyGram's theatrical assets merging and folding into United International Pictures.
-Mickey Blue Eyes was the last film distributed under the ex-PolyGram unit.
+On February 10, 1999, Universal announced that they would pull out of their CIC Video and United International Pictures ventures with Paramount Pictures and rename the PolyGram Filmed Entertainment international division (including PolyGram Video's international operation) as Universal Pictures International (with PolyGram Video's international operation being renamed Universal Pictures Video).
+Whilst the home video division rebranding was successful (with CIC being renamed Paramount Home Entertainment toward the end of the year), the theatrical division rebranding would prove to be a failure, as films from the rebranded Universal Pictures International flopped at the box office, the company therefore announced in October 1999 that their operations would be downgraded to the home video market only and renewed their UIP deal with Paramount for five years, the remains of PolyGram's theatrical assets would then be folded into United International Pictures.
+Mickey Blue Eyes would become the last film distributed under the ex-PolyGram unit.

-The PolyGram name survives via reissue of music under the Polydor Records label as well as a publishing arm of Universal Music Publishing Group.
+The PolyGram name now survives via reissue of music under the Polydor Records label as well as a publishing arm of Universal Music Publishing Group.
 The Japanese branches of the PolyGram labels that were absorbed to form Universal Music Japan and were rebranded: Polydor remained until 2002, when it merged with the Universal label to form Universal J, Kitty Records and Mercury remained until 2000, when they merged and became the short-lived Kitty MME, which later in 2002, moved some artists to Universal J, and in 2004, Kitty MME became Universal Sigma.